Pedestrian Accident Lawyer Vero Beach, FL

 1. Only Vehicular Pedestrian Accidents Count

 When you think about a pedestrian accident, you probably imagine a person walking and getting hit by a car.
 As your pedestrian accident lawyer in Vero Beach, FL, may explain, that is not the only type of incident considered a pedestrian accident by law.

 A pedestrian does not need to be hit by a car or even a bicycle for the incident to count as a viable claim for compensation.
-If you were walking and tripped over an uneven pedestrian path, you should talk to the attorneys at Tuttle Law, because your case is valid.
+If you were walking and tripped over an uneven pedestrian path, you should talk to the attorneys at Tuttle Larsen, P.A., because your case is valid.
 Similarly, if you collided with an obstacle in your path and it knocked you off your feet, that counts as a pedestrian accident as well.

 2. Victims Are Never Compensated if They Are at Fault

 It’s true that pedestrians who are not careful or not following the common laws of pedestrians put themselves at greater risk of getting hurt.
 You are supposed to cross streets at a crosswalk instead of elsewhere, for example.
 Also, you should never get in the way of a moving vehicle.

 However, even if your accident happened as a result of your own lack of judgment or oversight, it does not mean you are entirely at fault.
 Talk to your pedestrian accident lawyer in Vero Beach, FL, about being compensated partially if possible.
 Being partially to blame does not make you any less of a victim.

 3. No One Is at Fault for Sidewalk Slip and Falls